judithyueli/mexBBFMM2D/README.md

       make(r,kernel,'expfun')    % compile and generate the mex file with name 'expfun'
 ```

-2.You should find __expfun.mex__ in your folder, now if you want to compute a matrix-matrix product Q*H, add the following code into your matlab script
+2.You should find __expfun.mex__ in your folder.
+Now if you want to compute a matrix-matrix product Q*H, move __expfun.mex__ to the desired directory you are working on.
+You can use it as an ordinary MATLAB function by including the following code to your script

 ```
-      addpath(Directory to expfun.mex);
-      clear QH;                           % Clear memory associated with output QH = expfun(xloc,yloc,H,nCheb);
+      clear QH;                           % Must clear memory associated with output QH = expfun(xloc,yloc,H,nCheb);
 ```
   Or if you want to compare the result with exact product QHexact for smaller case to determine the least number of chebyshev nodes `nCheb` needed.
 Large `nCheb` will give greater accuracy but more time consuming. `nCheb` should be greater than 3.